Key Points

 Does it cost to have stitches removed?

 Stitches are usually removed five to 10 days after they’ve been added.
-Some stitches will dissolve, so there’s no need to go back to the doctor or urgent care.
+Some stitches will dissolve, so there’s no need to go back to the doctor or urgent care facility.
 However, if the doctor uses sutures that don’t dissolve and require a medical professional to remove them, you will face an additional cost.
 The cost for the removal of stitches is usually bundled with the cost of placing the stitches.
-You should inquire about any fees associated with the removal sutures.
+You should inquire about any fees associated with the removal of sutures.

 Don’t even think about trying to remove the stitches yourself.
 Doing so can lead you to much larger and more expensive problems.
 A doctor can assess your injury to make sure it is healing correctly—with no signs of infection—when they remove the sutures.